For students and teachers of the Koninklijk Conservatorium Brussel

 - In the reading room there are a selection of freely consultable publications.
 These reference works are not available for loan.
 Wifi is also available.

 The conservatories library has a closed depot configuration.
 Visitors can ask the personnel to bring up works from the depot.
-Almost all works are preserved in the depot.
 Each score, book or document has a unique call number.
 You need this number to ask for the work at the lending desk.
 You can find the call number in the catalogues.

 The conservatories library does not yet have a global catalogue which contains the entire collection.
 Thus, it can be necessary to follow the order below, in separate catalogues, to complete your search.

-The online catalogue primarily contains descriptions of the most recent acquisitions from 1994 onwards, but older works have also been gradually added.
-The database currently contains around 80.000 records and new records are added daily.
+- The online catalogue primarily contains descriptions of the most recent acquisitions from 1994 onwards, but older works have also been gradually added.
+The database currently contains more than 110.000 records and new records are added daily.
 The diverse indices and the multiple combinations of search criteria make this catalogue the best search resource for the library.
-The catalogue is available online via the website of the conservatory, but also directly.
+The catalogue is available online via the link above, the website of the conservatory: https://www.kcb.be/en/Bibliotheek/Zoeken/Online-repositories , but also directly via http://catalog.b-bc.org.

 Do you want to request or borrow a book?
 Please give the complete call number to the personnel member at the lending desk.
 It is possible to consult a work in the reading room or borrow a book at the desk.
 The call number can be found in the online catalogue.

-Via ILL or Inter Library Loan it is possible to obtain a publication for consultation which is not available in the conservatories library, but which is available in another Belgian collection.
+Via ILL, Inter Library Loan, it is possible to obtain a publication for consultation which is not available in the conservatories library, but which is available in another Belgian collection.

-The e-library of the Koninklijk Conservatorium Brussel has become more and more important as a compliment to the physical collection.
+The e-library of the Koninklijk Conservatorium Brussel has become more and more important as a completion at the physical collection.
 Several databases, which are paid for by a subscription fee, are only available via password for students and teachers, but there are also a few freely available information sources.
-The contents of the music e-library can be found on the conservatory website.
+The content of the music e-library is described here below, a concise list of the e-resources can be found here.

 Searching for sheet music?